 The workshop will be organized in accordance with the measures in force at that time to prevent the spread of COVID-19.

 Applications must be submitted by September 1, containing the following:

 - A motivation letter (500 words or less)

 - 3 writing samples of articles or film reviews in English (If the original texts are not in English, provide translations as a proof of your English writing skills)

 - A recent passport style photograph

-The selected young critics will be informed by e-mail on September 9.
+The selected young critics will be informed by email on September 8.

 Send your applications and inquiries to: